Floer theory and flips

-The remaining boundary markings $x_i$, $i\geq 3$ map to an ordered tuple of $]1,\infty[ \subset \R \subset \C$.
-The moduli space $\M_\Gamma$ of disks of this type then inherits an orientation from the canonical orientation on $\R^{n-2}\times \C^{m}$. \item {\rm (Multiple disks)} One can extend these orientations to the top dimensional strata of treed disks having more than a single disk as follows.
-The closures of the main strata are attached to strata with fewer edges with finite non-zero lengths via isomorphisms of treed disks identifying a boundary node with an edge of length zero.
-The addition of an edge of finite non-zero length corresponds to identifying the closures of two main strata on a 1-codimensional corner strata.
-For $n,m \ge 0$ we choose orientations $\O_{n,m}$ on the main strata $\M_\Gamma$ of $\ol{\M}_{n,m}$ so that they fit together to an oriented topological manifold over the latter 1-codimensional strata.
-The closures of the top-dimensional strata $\ol{\M}_\Gamma$ then fit together to an oriented manifold with corners (see \cite{charest:clust}). \end{enumerate} \end{definition}
+The inclusion identifies treed disks $C \to C'$ by identifying a boundary node $w \in C$ with an edge $e \subset C'$ of length $\ell(e)$ zero.
+The addition of an edge $e$ of finite non-zero length $\ell(e) > 0$ corresponds to identifying the closures of two main strata on a 1-codimensional corner strata $\M_{\Gamma'}$.
+Choose an orientation $O_\Gamma$ so that the induced orientations on the boundary strata $\M_{\Gamma'}$ corresponding to a zero length are opposite.
+The orientations $O_\Gamma$ then glue together to an orientation $O_{n,m}$ on $\ol{\M}_{n,m}$. \end{enumerate} \end{definition}